wafflthe/Wafpad/README.md

 Mainly inspired by the stream deck neo but without the angled case (Will be added to CAD in the future)

 # Case CAD
 Top and bottom CAD files for case
 ![Casetop](Images/HackpadTop.png)
 ![Casebottom](Images/HackpadCase.png)
+Designed in onshape

 # PCB and Schematic
 I used Kicad to design both the PCB and Schematic